 |Working with different teams||Frontend developers work exclusively with clients, management, UI/UX team||backend development team while backend developers work with business stakeholders, management, and frontend developers|

 |Difference in Pay||Frontend developers can get lower pay than backend developers||Backend developers can get higher pay than frontend developers|

 Full Stack Web Development

-Ans – You can become a Full Stack Developer by joining Geekster’s full-stack web development programs which teaches you everything about full-stack development while also training you to face interviews.
+Answer – You can become a Full Stack Developer by joining Geekster’s full-stack web development programs which teach you everything about full-stack development while also training you to face interviews.

 Answer – Yes, you can get a job with a certificate course in Full Stack Development.
 While companies do require an associate degree, you can bag a job for yourself with good hands-on training and certification from a reputed academy.